asfoury/projmag/summaries/sprint9.md

 ## Overall Team
-Our main goals this week was to fix put the necessary kdoc everywhere it was needed from the code review and to finish key features of the app.
+Our main goals this week was to  put the necessary kdoc everywhere it was needed from the code review and to finish key features of the app.
 We achieved this.
-The secondary goals were to start adressing dependency injection and start looking at the API's necessary for the disturbance sprint.
+The secondary goals were to start adressing dependency injection and start looking at the APIs necessary for the disturbance sprint.
 Due to lack of time we only did this partially although we have a few PR's on this already.